- Unmistakable looks will draw positive attention wherever you go

 The Mustang’s engine line-up – comprising a 2.3-litre EcoBoost four-cylinder and a 5.0-litre V8 – has been carried over from before but with changes to both.

-A new fuel particulate filter which makes the EcoBoost cleaner has robbed it of a few horsepower – down from 306bhp to 286bhp.
+A fuel particulate filter which makes the EcoBoost cleaner has robbed it of a few horsepower – down from 306bhp to 286bhp.
 That’s still a healthy amount of power to be putting through the back wheels and the EcoBoost has no problems making swift progress.
-Matched to the all-new 10-speed automatic, in the fastback it’ll reach 62mph in 5.5 seconds and rattle on to 145mph.
+Matched to the 10-speed automatic, in the fastback it’ll reach 62mph in 5.5 seconds and rattle on to 145mph.

 The 2.3-litre also feels more responsive at lower revs than the 5.0.
 While the V8 delivers its best further up the rev range, the twin turbos of the four-cylinder engine spin up quickly and offer more immediate torque.